 As a 10 year old kid in love with sugar, I couldn’t help sneaking bites of the frosting as we made everything.
 In fact, any time we made treats I was always dipping my finger in the batter or dough.
 Our friend very matter-of-factly shared with me that cake decorators must never sample their frosting, otherwise they would lose their lady-like figure.

 I still sample my baking of course, but I laugh every time I make frosting since it reminds me of her.
-And what she said is very true!
-If you’re making a bunch of sweets, you can’t afford to keep “sampling” everything.
+And what she said is somewhat true: if you make a lot of sweets like I do, I can’t constantly eat it while I’m making it or I’d end up eating way too much sugar.

 Sometimes when I make treats I’ve had so many tastes of the dough or frosting that by the time everything is put together, I don’t feel like eating any more of it.
 I’m a frosting fiend, so keeping myself from eating all the frosting is tough!